Where did Jaguar source components in period?

 Today, we are able to design and, in some cases, produce a finished component entirely within a computerised environment.
 In addition, it is possible to investigate the performance of a component in a completely virtual environment – seeing how the component will respond to various stresses, how it will perform in concert with other virtual components as well as basics such as finished component weight, centre of gravity etc. All this can be done before the component is actually manufactured in real life.

 SolidWorks is the CAD programme favoured by Building The Legend Limited.
 It lends itself to reproducing complex components such as cylinder heads and is preferred to 3D-Scanning for such items.
 For example, the following pictures show our digital recreations of a 6-cylinder “XK” head as well as a SOHC V12 head.
-These models were produced as a precursor to a separate project where we are producing quad-cam V12 engines of our own.

 Going back to the example of Jaguar’s LWE upright (used in the original XJ13 and not now available “off-the-shelf”), CAD and 3D-Printing was used to create the various moulds used to cast the finished component.
 Those of you familiar with this component will see it has been modified slightly to enable the use of modern “sealed-for-life” lower ball-joints.